 The Company prioritizes the management of reducing greenhouse gas emissions, which was discovered by discovering that the activities of the business with greenhouse gas emissions are the use of electricity from the sales process and from offices, such as the use of electricity, the use of air conditioners, the use of water supply, and the use of gasoline for transporting the products to the customers, as well as the Company's vehicle use.
 As a result, the Company has pursued a variety of energy-control measures to reduce greenhouse gas emissions.
-Moreover, the Company is currently studying the preparation of greenhouse gas emission data, so the data in this section is still unavailable.
-However, the Company is committed to reducing resource consumption, so it has set a target for 2023 to reduce energy consumption from 2022 to be a part of environmentally friendly business operations and contribute as much as possible to reducing greenhouse gas emissions.
+Therefore, there are activities to reduce greenhouse gases by using alternative energy - using Solar Rooftop, which will save electricity costs in the part that uses electricity from Solar Rooftop in place of using normal electricity.
+During 2023, the Company installed solar cells (Solar Cell) on the roofs of 4 branches, with an installed production capacity of 1,651.195 kWp. and in 2023, it can reduce greenhouse gases in a total amount of 1,263,785 kilograms of carbon dioxide, equivalent to reducing 512,106 kilograms of coal and equivalent to planting 68,450 trees.